 The History department is committed to helping students achieve success and reach their full potential.

 We have achieved very good examination results in recent years.
-Several students have gone on to study History at university including two who studied History at the University of East Anglia and the University of Nottingham (the latter achieved a First Class Honours Degree in Ancient History) and one student who is studying History at Queen Mary, University of London.
+Several students have gone on to study History at university including two who studied History at the University of East Anglia and the University of Nottingham (the latter achieved a First Class Honours Degree in Ancient History) and one student has recently completed studying History at Queen Mary, University of London.

 We have also welcomed a number of Holocaust survivors into school to share their stories and answer student questions over the past few years.
-In July 2018, we were privileged to welcomed the late Harry Bibring into our school to share his story.
+In July 2018, we welcomed the late Harry Bibring (aged 92) into school to share his story.
 In December2019 we welcomed another survivor, Ernest Simon.
-These trips and visits have all been with the aim of supporting learning outside the classroom and encouraging students to build integrity and become decent citizens.
+These trips and visits have all been introduced with the aim of supporting learning outside the classroom and encouraging students to build integrity and become decent citizens.
 We have also participated in the government funded Lessons from Auschwitz project, which enabled two Sixth Form students to visit Auschwitz, and had a planned to do so in March 2020.
 We look forward to taking part again in the future.

 At Key Stage 4 and 5 (Edexcel) we regularly hold intervention sessions and revision sessions throughout the year and we pride ourselves on being on hand to support any student who needs extra help or has any queries.